• Fairholme Sport

 Candidates must be competing at (or progressing towards) State, National or the highest possible level in at least one sporting activity (team or individual) that is offered in the Fairholme College sports program.

-Applications for students entering Year 7 or Year 10 in 2027 are now open.
+Applications for students entering Year 7 or Year 10 in 2028 will open in late 2026.

 Learn More